 Dedicated to the open exchange of ideas and sharing of discoveries to educate others and encourage the collecting of, appreciation of, and future of Carnival Glass.

-Our 2022 convention will be held March 16-19 at the Sonesta Dallas Suites Park Central.
+SAVE THE DATE for our 2023 convention: March 9-11 in Brenham, Texas, at the Washington County Expo Event Center.
 Check our convention page for more information as it becomes available.